-Accounting frameworks for calculating the three components have been developed by the Centre for the Study of Living Standards (Sharpe and Thomson, 2010) and Tang and Wang (2004).
+Accounting frameworks for calculating the three components have been developed by the CSLS (Sharpe and Thomson, 2010) and Tang and Wang (2004).
 Both these frameworks will be used in this report to calculate the direct contribution.
-The data about productivity and productivity growth in the oil and gas sector that are the input to this analysis have been described in section III above.
+The data about productivity and productivity growth in the oil and gas sector that are the input to this analysis have been described in Section III above.

 The indirect or spillover effects of developments in the oil and gas sector on productivity trends in other sectors and hence on aggregate productivity growth are relatively easy to identify, but much harder to quantify.
 The oil and gas sector can have productivity-related effects in at least seven areas: the exchange rate, the labour market, human capital accumulation, innovation, government resources, aggregate demand, and institutions (Exhibit 2).
 These effects may be positive or negative, and it is difficult to know a priori whether the combined effects in some areas or overall are positive or negative.
-Positive effects include the following: